 Teaching assistant and Researcher in the Philosophy Department of the University of Waikato, New Zealand.
 Previously, Junior Research Fellow at Centre for Comparative Studies of Toleration and Recognition (Ural Federal University).

-King is a Web Developer, coffee lover, with strong passion for technology.
+A Web Developer, coffee lover, with strong passion for technology.
 He believes that “oneness” is the key to a better future, and this is only possible by being in “tune” with one another, through mutual love, respect, understanding and sense of gratitude.
-During his leisure hours, he is a nature photographer.
+He is also the CEO of Inclide